Skip to content

 Yucatán makes more sense when you see the clusters: cenotes around Homún, ruins along the Puuc Route, beach towns on the Gulf, and the inland roads between Mérida and Valladolid.

-Use the map to group places into better days.
+Use the map to group places into better clusters.

 Open the full map →